 In the event of a car accident, that means when Driver A fails to use reasonable care that ends up causing Driver B harm, then Driver B can file a lawsuit alleging that there was negligence on the part of Driver A. Failure to comply with driving laws, texting while driving, failure to keep a safe distance, and any other number of careless behaviors can provide the legal grounds for a personal injury lawsuit.

 The amount of damages you’ll sue for in a car accident is based on what you’ve lost – both monetary and otherwise.
 If you are filing a claim, insurance companies use a variety of methods to determine the value of a personal injury claim.
-It usually involves compensation for the medical bills you provide as well as lost wages, and possibly some amount money for pain and suffering.
+It usually involves compensation for the medical bills you provide as well as lost wages, lost wages when self-employed, loss of consortium, and possibly some amount of money for pain and suffering.
 “Pain and suffering” is subjective and more difficult to prove.
 It can be even more problematic if the car accident was minor.

 Pain and suffering refers to the physical and/or emotional stress associated with an accident and the injuries caused by it.
 The majority of states in the U.S. follow a standard fault-based liability system, where the person who caused the accident is considered negligent and thus held financially responsible for all reasonable damages.
 But there are a handful of states that follow a “no fault” system that prevents the injured party from filing a personal injury claim and from collecting compensation for pain and suffering.
 The only exception in the latter case is if medical bills exceed a certain dollar amount, which varies from state to state.
 If you are unsure about the laws in your state, consult with a personal injury attorney.